Flagsmith/flagsmith-docs/docs/advanced-use/flag-analytics.md

 :::note

-This feature is currently in beta.
-Please contact us if you are interested in joining the beta!
+This feature is currently available in the Javascript SDK.
+[We are working](https://github.com/Flagsmith/flagsmith/issues/293) on adding this feature to the other SDKs.

 :::